TU Dresden

-TU Dresden (for Technische Universität Dresden, abbreviated as TUD), also as the Dresden University of Technology, (Note: On 15 June 2023, the TU Dresden CCO announced "TUD Dresden University of Technology" to be the preferred international translation.) is a public research university in Dresden, Germany.
-It is the largest institute of higher education in the city of Dresden, the largest university in Saxony and one of the 10 largest universities in Germany with 32,389 students as of 2018.
+TU Dresden (Technische Universität Dresden, TUD), officially using the English name TUD Dresden University of Technology, (Note: In 2023, TU Dresden defined "TUD Dresden University of Technology" as the full name for its international external presentation.) is a public research university in Dresden, Germany.
+It is the largest institute of higher education in the city of Dresden, the largest university in Saxony, and one of the 10 largest universities in Germany with 29,000 students as of 2024.
+TU Dresden has held the title of University of Excellence since 2012 and was confirmed in the German Excellence Strategy in 2019 and 2026.

 The name Technische Universität Dresden has only been used since 1961; the history of the university, however, goes back nearly 200 years to 1828.
 This makes it one of the oldest colleges of technology in Germany, and one of the country's oldest universities, which in German today refers to institutes of higher education that cover the entire curriculum.
 The university is a member of TU9, a consortium of the nine leading German Institutes of Technology.
-The university is one of eleven German universities which succeeded in the Excellence Initiative in 2012, thus getting the title of a "University of Excellence".
-The TU Dresden succeeded in all three rounds of the German Universities Excellence Initiative (Future Concept, Graduate Schools, Clusters of Excellence).
+The university has 17 faculties and offers 119 degree programs.